CURRENT PROJECTS

 Professor Glen Biglaiser is a professor in the Department of Political Science at the University of North Texas.
 Dr. Biglaiser's research in the area of human security focuses on the following topics: 1) The influence of economic sanctions on foreign direct investment (FDI), stock markets, and foreign asset expropriation; 2) the impact of the International Monetary Fund (IMF) on foreign asset expropriation risk, FDI inflows, economic policies, poverty, and the likelihood of terrorism; 3) How conflict or terrorism affects sovereign bond ratings and Chinese overseas FDI as well as how social media and FDI flows impact domestic terrorism; 4) the effects of domestic terrorism, sovereign bond ratings, and debt restructurings on income inequality; and 5) The politics of Chinese overseas FDI in developed and developing countries.
 Prof. Glen Biglaiser is currently investigating political survival strategies autocratic regimes employ to stay in power, how Chinese overseas FDI appears to affect censorship in host countries where it invests and the impact of legal recourse on the price of sovereign bonds.

-Professor Jacqueline DeMeritt is an Associate Professor of Political Science at the University of North Texas.
+Professor Jacqueline DeMeritt is a Distinguished Teaching Professor of Political Science at the University of North Texas.
 Professor DeMeritt's research focus on human rights, including explanations for rights violations as well as opportunities for international actors to protect vulnerable individuals.
 Her current projects focus on why low-level perpetrators participate in government killing events as well as on their responses to international intervention.

 Professor Andrew Enterline is Associate Professor in the Department of Political Science at the University of North Texas.
 His research focuses on interstate behavior, interstate war, counterinsurgency strategies and conflict outcomes.